Articles in the Spring 2002 Category

 Just Thinking

-Posted in Society Columns, Spring 2002 on 10 Spring 2002
+Posted in Society Columns, Spring 2002 on May 2002

-Stats: 60 views and No Comments
+Stats: 2,459 views and Comments Off on Just Thinking

-We cannot lose the essence of what the Society is all about.
-Which begs the question, how do we effectively integrate the technology that Bill Warr and now Tom Langel have brought to the SEC and still remain grounded in the original SEC marketing concept, i.e., that we are in a people [...]
+Technology and the SEC We cannot lose the essence of what the Society is all about.
+Which begs the question, how do we effectively integrate the technology that Bill Warr and now Tom Langel have brought to the SEC and still remain grounded in the original SEC marketing concept, i.e., that we are in a […]